Encrypting All the Things

-Initially, setting an ownCloud instance was simple enough, and good fun.
-However, as the data inevitably grew, performance became a problem, and I simply did not have the time to try and research solutions, such as software upgrades and server hosting alternatives.
+Initially, setting an ownCloud instance was quick enough, and good fun.
+However, as the data inevitably grew, performance became a problem, and I did not have the time to research solutions, such as software upgrades and server hosting alternatives.
 It is already difficult enough to try and ensure that all the random data you have from all the various sources — documents, photos from phones and cameras, email attachments, etc. — are backed up at all, that worrying about the backup solution itself was not tenable for us.
 It is interesting to see that Nextcloud have since forked from ownCloud, and I do genuinely wish them luck with an extremely challenging problem.

 If our data is to be entrusted to cloud services, how can we ensure that they are indeed trustworthy?
 Read around, understand the differences compared to "free" services, and try before you buy (more on that later) on all the platforms that you and your family use.
 For example: